ozeias/slideapp/README.markdown

 The repos are:

  - The ∞labs Build Tools. [http://github.com/millenomi/infinitelabs-build-tools](http://github.com/millenomi/infinitelabs-build-tools).
-Clone them in a location and create a source tree in Xcode named `INFINITELABS_TOOLS` that points to that directory.
+Clone them in a location and create a source tree in Xcode named `INFINITELABS_TOOLS`, with a display name of "Infinite Labs - Tools", that points to that directory.
  - The MuiKit library. [http://github.com/millenomi/muikit](http://github.com/millenomi/muikit).
-Clone it in a location and create a source tree in Xcode named `INFINITELABS_LIB_MUIKIT` that points to that directory.
+Clone it in a location and create a source tree in Xcode named `INFINITELABS_LIB_MUIKIT`, with a display name of "Infinite Labs - MuiKit", that points to that directory.

 Also, **IMPORTANT**: Simulator builds will work fine, but you need to select "(Project Settings)" rather than a Device SDK to build for the device.
 This is due to [this Xcode bug](http://www.openradar.me/radar?id=21402).
 Sigh.